 Galdos provides tools for managing databases of 3D city models, as well as tools for visualizing the models and adding layers of imagery and metadata.

 Galdos products such as IN3d™ and GML INspector™ deliver functionality for creating and visualizing two- and three-dimensional models of cities.
 Such models can improve urban planning and the ongoing ability to manage and improve the urban infrastructure.
 Semantic data such as CityGML has layers of meaning that can be used to create representations of buildings and objects described by the data.

-Galdos Systems has a long history of working with geographic data and data modeling.
+Galdos has a long history of working with geographic data and data modeling.
 As an original creator of GML and an active participant in open standards development, Galdos also has a deep understanding of standards such as CityGML.

 An Intelligent City Model is more than just a three-dimensional representation of a city.
 Semantic details in the CityGML data give it meaning that can be leveraged with the right visualization tools.
 Having semantic content means that there is understanding of things being part of other things and contained inside them – like walls being part of a building, and furniture being inside a room.

 To deal effectively with problems such as lighting, energy use, pollution, noise, and crime require an understanding of the city in three dimensions, and at different scales and levels of detail.
 Visualizing a model of a city and using it to calculate light, shade, and reflected heat patterns, allows these things to be considered before a building is constructed, rather than finding out their impact after it is built.
-Plotting incidents on a model of the city allows law enforcement to better analyse and study patterns of crimes and initiate more effective crime prevention measures.
+Plotting incidents on a model of the city allows law enforcement to better analyze and study patterns of crimes and initiate more effective crime prevention measures.